The Manuscript Library What It Isn't Our Research Curiosities Media Collaborate Resources

 Circular zodiac diagrams with female figures holding stars.
 The month names — written in a different hand — are the only readable text in the manuscript.

-Pharmaceutical section
+Pharmaceutical section - The vessels

 Pharmaceutical